Abdullahiub/Abdullahiub/README.md

 ### Hi there 👋, I am Abdullahi Yahaya!

+---

 ![Twitter Follow](https://img.shields.io/twitter/follow/abdullahiub_?label=Follow%20Me)

+A full stack web developer specializing in JavaScript and PHP.
+Professional experience with all technologies listed below...

 <!--
 **Abdullahiub/Abdullahiub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.